nershman/SAFFI-Project/README.md

 # SAFFI-Project
 ## About

 This project involved scraping discussions from online forums in order to evaluate consumer sentiments on the safety of various baby-food products.
-For more details on the methods and results please check `report.pdf`
+For more details on the methods and results please check [the report.](https://github.com/nershman/SAFFI-Project/blob/master/report.pdf)

 # Package Setup
 ```